 The island of Oahu comprises two major mountain ranges, the Waianae range to the west and the Koolau range to the east, which once were shield volcanoes but are now extinct.
 These ranges run parallel to each other, with over a hundred ridges extending from their spines, forming picturesque valleys and breathtaking mountain views.

-The Waianae range on the west side, separates Central Oahu from the Leeward Coast and is the oldest part of Oahu at roughly four million years old.
-For the most part, the leeward (west) side is considerably warmer and drier than the east.
+The Waianae range, the older of the two, separates Central Oahu from the Leeward Coast and is about four million years old.
+The leeward side is typically warmer and drier than the east.

-The Koolau mountain range spans the length of the islands - eastern coast for about 34 miles from Kahuku in the north to Makapuu in the south.
-The Koolau range separates the Windward Coast of Oahu from Central Oahu.
-On the windward (east) side, thousands of years of constant gales have carved beautiful rippling rock faces, near-vertical ridges and precipitous cliffs.
-You can get a fantastic view of the Koolau cliffs from the Nuuanu Pali Lookout.
-Today, the Windward Coast tends to be Oahu's wetter and greener side of the island.
+The Koolau range, which spans the eastern coast of the island, runs for approximately 34 miles from Kahuku in the north to Makapuu in the south.
+It separates the Windward Coast from Central Oahu.
+On the windward side, constant gales have shaped the landscape over thousands of years, creating stunning rock faces, ridges, and cliffs.
+The Nuuanu Pali Lookout provides a fantastic view of the Koolau cliffs.
+Presently, the Windward Coast is the island's wetter and greener region.

-There are several smaller post-shield volcanic outcroppings scattered throughout the island, all of which are extinct.
-These appear in the form of volcanic cones and heads usually no greater than 1,000 feet high and a mile in diameter.
-The most famous of these include Leahi (Diamond Head) and Punchbowl craters (home to the National Memorial Cemetery of the Pacific), both popular visitor attractions.
-Koko Head crater sits on the youngest part of Oahu at about 32,000 years old.
-See: Travel Photography, Art Photography, Hawaii Art Prints, FAQ
+Oahu also features several smaller extinct volcanic outcroppings scattered throughout the island in the form of volcanic cones and heads, usually no taller than 1,000 feet and one mile in diameter.
+Among the most well-known are Leahi (Diamond Head) and Punchbowl craters, both popular tourist attractions.
+Koko Head crater, the youngest at approximately 32,000 years old, sits on the island's youngest part.